-According to the Articles of Association, the Company is administered by a Board of Directors (which includes an Audit Committee), composed of a chairperson, a vice-chairperson and one to nine other members.
-In the current term (2021-2023), the Board of Directors consists of a chairperson, a vice-chairperson and eight members, all incumbent members.
+According to the Articles of Association, the Company is administered by a Board of Directors (which includes an Audit Committee), composed of a Chairperson, a vice-Chairperson and one to nine other members.
+In the current term (2024-2026), the Board of Directors consists of a Chairperson, a Vice-Chairperson and nine Members, totalling 11 incumbent members (four women and seven men).